reestyle-it/cli-p/README.md

-# PHP Bagiwi
+# CLI-P

-PHP Bagiwi [bah-gi-whi _or_ /bə'gi:'wi:/] (like kiwi, but with a G).
-Acronym to PHP BAsh GIt WIndows, aimed at making it easier to use and maintain PHP versions under MingW (or other Bash-compatible systems, like CygWin).
+Acronym for "CLI for Php".

-Because many developers need to work on many versions, and may occasionally want to try new versions, this set tools should give you enough flexibility to work with the many versions.
+Because many developers need to work on many versions, and may occasionally want to try new versions, this tool should give you enough flexibility to work with the many versions.

 <u>**CAUTION**</u> currently this is only aimed on <u>Stable</u> builds of php, using a predefined URL, only filling in
 the PHP version of your choice and architecture (32 or 64 bit) .

-Only the NTS (non-thread safe or single-thread) versions (which is enough for CLI actions)
+Only the NTS (non-thread safe or single-thread) versions, which is usually enough for CLI actions.

 This may also work under Linux or other Unix and Linux systems, but no guarantees.